Joseph S. Frelinghuysen Sr.

 Joseph Sherman Frelinghuysen Sr. (March 12, 1869 – February 8, 1948) represented New Jersey as a Republican in the United States Senate from 1917 to 1923.

 Early life and family

 He was born in Raritan, New Jersey, on March 12, 1869, to Frederick Frelinghuysen (1818–1891) and Victoria Bowen (1830–1914).
 His father was a lawyer who studied under Richard Stockton Field.
 He came from a historic New Jersey political family.
 His paternal grandparents were John Frederick Frelinghuysen (1776–1833), a lawyer and brigadier general in the War of 1812, and his second wife, Elizabeth Mercereau Van Vechten.
-His great-grandparents were Frederick Theodore Frelinghuysen (1753–1804), lawyer, soldier, and Senator from New Jersey, and his first wife, Gertrude Schenck (1752/53–1794).
+His great-grandparents were Frederick Frelinghuysen (1753–1804), lawyer, soldier, and Senator from New Jersey, and his first wife, Gertrude Schenck (1752/53–1794).

 Career

 After fighting in the Spanish–American War and starting an insurance business, Frelinghuysen was elected to the state Senate in 1905 and became president of that body in 1909.
 He held several statewide offices before being elected to the U.S. Senate in 1916.
 He was New Jersey's first directly elected senator after the 1913 ratification of the 17th Amendment to the Constitution.
 While in the Senate, he frequented the Chevy Chase Club and often golfed with fellow senators Warren G. Harding, Stephen B. Elkins, and Eugene Hale.

 On July 2, 1921, President Warren G. Harding signed the Knox–Porter Resolution, which officially ended America's involvement in World War I, at Frelinghuysen's estate in Raritan.
 Harding stayed at the estate until at least July 4.

 After a failed reelection bid in 1922, Frelinghuysen returned to the insurance business.

 In 1938, Frelinghuysen considered running for one of New Jersey's Senate seats, but decided instead to back another former senator and fellow Republican: W. Warren Barbour.
 Barbour won the seat, then served until his death in 1943.